goodeggs/coredns/plugin/sign/README.md

    `db.<name>.signed`.
 If the path is relative the path from the *root* directive will be prepended to it.

-Keys can be generated with dnssec-keygen, to create one for use in the *sign* plugin, use:
+Keys can be generated with `coredns-keygen`, to create one for use in the *sign* plugin, use:
-`dnssec-keygen -a ECDSAP256SHA256 -f KSK example.org`.
+`coredns-keygen example.org` or `dnssec-keygen -a ECDSAP256SHA256 -f KSK example.org`.

 ## Examples